drocheam/optrace/docs/source/usage/focus.rst

           :class: dark-light

 **Case 2:**  Strong aberrations or no distinct focal point
- * **Examples:** Lens with large spherical aberration, multifocal lens
+ * **Examples:** Lens with large amounts of spherical aberration, multifocal lens
  * **Preferred methods:** Irradiance Variance.

-In the following example there are noticeable amounts of spherical aberration.
+The following example showcases a setup with noticeable amounts of spherical aberration.
-RMS Spot Size tries the minimize the radial distance of the outer rays, sacrificing a sharp core.
+The method RMS Spot Size tries the minimize the radial distance of the outer rays, while also sacrificing a sharp core.
 Irradiance Variance correctly finds a suitable focal position.
-Note the logarithmic plots, that show the outer rays.
+In the logarithmic plots below, the outer rays are more discernible.
-In the right case they merely contribute to the image, but they have large impact on the RMS, why the RMS method fails.
+While they merely contribute in the right image, they severely raise the RMS-value, preventing the RMS to choose this actually superior solution.

 .. list-table::
    Comparison between "RMS Spot Size" (left) and "Irradiance Variance" (right) in linear (top) and logarithmic lightness values (bottom).
-   Example :ref:`example_spherical_aberration`.
+   Rendered in the example geometry :ref:`example_spherical_aberration`.
    :class: table-borderless

    * - .. figure:: ../images/focus_sphere_rms.webp